-- 5.6.1 Start and finish lines are gates of maximum 1 km in width and of unlimited height.
-For championships any dimension or orientation shall be detailed in the local regulations or given at briefing. - 5.6.2 Slalom start and finish gates shall be between 6m and 12m in width and a maximum of 2m in height.
+- 5.6.4 Finish lines are gates of maximum 1 km in width and of unlimited height, the base being specified on the surface of the earth and at right angles to the last leg of the course.
+For championships any dimension or orientation shall be detailed in the local regulations or given at briefing. - 5.6.5 A finish line is crossed when the first part of the aircraft cuts the line unassisted by any force external to the aircraft.
+Time measurement is taken from the GNSS fix immediately after it is crossed; distance measurement is from the centre point of the finish line. - 5.6.6 Landing Point.
+The precise point at which any part of an aircraft or its crew first touches the ground or water. - 5.6.7 Slalom start and finish gates shall be between 6m and 12m in width and a maximum of 2m in height.
 Details shall be included in the Local Regulations.